 In response to the ongoing pandemic, multiple agents have been discovered, developed and authorized at an unprecedented speed to address COVID-19.
 Several vaccines have been authorized for the prevention of COVID-19 under public health emergency guidelines both in the United States and abroad.
 In addition, some mAb therapies, either as a monotherapy or a combination cocktail, have been granted an EUA in the United States and India and are available for use as unauthorized products in certain EU member states for the treatment of mild to moderate COVID-19 in patients at high risk of disease progression.
 However, we believe additional solutions are required.
 The recent emergence of SARS-CoV-2 variants has attenuated in vitro neutralization activity of certain currently available mAbs.
-For example, the U.S. Food and Drug Administration, or the FDA, recently revoked the EUA for one of these mAbs due to its lack of in vitro activity against key variants of concern as a single agent and distribution of a second agent, bamlanvimab/etesevimab, has been paused in the United States due to data showing that the combined frequency of two variants resistant to this product, the Gamma (P.1) and Beta (B.1.351) variants, now exceeds 11% in the United States and is trending upward.
+For example, the U.S. Food and Drug Administration, or the FDA, recently revoked the EUA for one of these mAbs due to its lack of in vitro activity against key variants of concern as a single agent and distribution of a second agent, bamlanvimab/etesevimab, has been paused in the United States due to data showing increased prevalence of two variants resistant to this product, the Gamma (P.1) and Beta (B.1.351) variants.
+Consistent with in vitro data showing more pronounced loss of neutralization activity for casirivimab and bamlanivimab/etesevimab against the Gamma variant compared to the Alpha variant, preliminary realworld use data from Italy suggest lower clinical efficacy for casirivimab/imdevimab and bamlanivimab/etesevimab against infections due to the Gamma variant.
 In addition, the use of currently available mAbs for the treatment of COVID-19 has been limited by the inconvenience of their intravenous, or IV, administration, which requires specialized facilities that are properly equipped to accommodate IV infusions in actively infected patients and may lead to a delay in administration.
 Additional factors that have limited use of mAbs include lack of awareness and education on appropriate use as well as perceived difficulty accessing treatment.
 We anticipate that these same limitations will apply to any IV-administered mAbs that may be authorized or approved for the prevention of COVID-19.
-Furthermore, in the setting of prevention, mAbs without sufficiently long half-lives will likely require frequent and p
+Furthermore, in the setting of prevention, mAbs without sufficiently long half-lives will likely require frequent and periodic administration in order to achieve long-lasting protection.